collective/awesome-volto/README.md

 ## Addons

-While we try to list them all, some of these addons might be a Work in Progress, require special branches of Volto or dedicated Plone addons.
+> :warning: While we try to list them all, some of these addons **might be a Work in Progress**, require special branches of Volto or dedicated Plone addons.

 - [volto-cookie-banner](https://github.com/collective/volto-cookie-banner)
 - [volto-dropdownmenu](https://github.com/collective/volto-dropdownmenu)